 A little History.

-The crown owes its ornate finish to Italian craftsmen brought to Belfast to build the many great gothic revival churches that adorn the city.
+The crown owes its ornate finish to Italian craftsmen brought to Belfast to build public buildings like the Grand Opera House, and the many great gothic revival churches that adorn the city.
 In the late 1800’s Belfast was the fastest growing city in the whole of Britain, due to spectacular growth in its linen and shipbuilding industries.
-Apparently they worked on the Crown after completing their ordinary work, and received payment largely in kind, through free booze, and favours in the brothel that was run upstairs.
-When the Crown was originally being restored, many of the upstairs floorboards were lifted to install cables.
+Apparently they worked on the Crown after completing their ordinary work, and received payment largely in kind, through free booze, and favours in the brothel that was upstairs.
+During the Crown's original restoration many of the upstairs floorboards were lifted to install cables.
 The space between the downstairs ceiling, and the first floor was filled with ash, (from a spent fire rather than ash wood).
 The Victorians used ash for soundproofing!